AdobeDocs/experience-manager-cloud-service.en/help/security/configuring-advanced-networking.md

 Once called, it typically takes approximately 15 minutes for the networking infrastructure to be provisioned.
 A call to the Cloud Manager's [network infrastructure GET endpoint](https://developer.adobe.com/experience-cloud/cloud-manager/reference/api/#operation/getNetworkInfrastructure) would show a status of "ready".

 If the program-scoped flexible port egress configuration is ready, the `PUT /program/<program_id>/environment/<environment_id>/advancedNetworking` endpoint must be invoked per environment to enable networking at the environment level and to optionally declare any port forwarding rules.
-Parameters are configurable per environment in order to offer flexibility.
+Parameters are configurable per environment to offer flexibility.

 Port forwarding rules should be declared for any destination ports other than 80/443, but only if not using http or https protocol, by specifying the set of destination hosts (names or IP, and with ports).
 For each destination host, customers must map the intended destination port to a port from 30000 through 30999.